We're here to talk about everything from really tough issues to more regular challenges that you may face as a grad student.

 Email: tcgonzal at andrew.cmu.edu

-Area: Theory & Optimization
+Area: Theory and Optimization

 NARI JOHNSON